-The Harvard business school acceptance rate hovers around 9-12 %, which means Harvard is very selective in its admission process and follows specific requirements to get into Harvard Business School.
-Students worldwide make a beeline before the HBS admission office every year.
-So, they have to be careful about who gets to cross the gates.
+Harvard Business School (HBS) is often dubbed as the pinnacle of MBA programs worldwide.
+The Harvard Business School acceptance rate hovers around 9-12 %, which means Harvard is very selective in its admission process and follows specific requirements to get into Harvard Business School.
+Known for its rigorous curriculum, global alumni network, and transformative case method teaching, students worldwide make a beeline before the HBS admission office every year.

 The HBS is on a constant lookout for future leaders.
 Therefore, the admission council will try to find the leadership traits in you.
 So, ensure to highlight those academic or professional achievements that amply demonstrate your leadership skills.

 The case and field-based methods of HBS are extremely demanding and fast-paced.
 Therefore, the admission committee would like students with strong academic records.
 A good GMAT or TOEFL score can help you make the right impression.
 The average GMAT score for Harvard Business School ranges from 725 to 735.

 HBS wants its students to maintain high ethical standards and cherish human values rather than coming across as cut-throat competitors eager to climb the corporate ladder.
 You should come across as one of those likable candidates who are always eager to share their experiences and learn from others.
 Simply put, you should have an aura of positivity around you.

 Tip: Think beyond numbers.
 Reflect on your experiences where you demonstrated leadership, influenced a group, or made a significant impact.

 2. Ace the GMAT/GRE